waynedog74/content/devops/cockpit-administer-your-gnulinux-servers-from-the-browser.md

+---
-Title: Cockpit - Administer your GNU/Linux servers from the browser
+Title: "Cockpit - Administer your GNU/Linux servers from the browser"
 Date: 2016-10-08 00:06:51
-Category: devops
+Categories: [devops]
-Tags: Cockpit
+Tags: [Cockpit]
-Slug:cockpit-administer-your-gnulinux-servers-from-the-browser
-Authors:sedlav
-Summary: **Cockpit** makes it easy to administer your GNU/Linux servers via a web browser.**Features:*** Easy to use.
-Cockpit makes GNU/Linux discoverable,
+Slug: cockpit-administer-your-gnulinux-servers-from-the-browser
+Authors: sedlav
+---

 **Cockpit** makes it easy to administer your GNU/Linux servers via a web browser.

 **Features:**

 * Easy to use.
 Cockpit makes GNU/Linux discoverable, allowing sysadmins to easily perform tasks such as starting containers, storage administration, network configuration, inspecting logs and so on.